pingcap/docs-tidb-operator/en/access-dashboard.md

 ## Access TiDB Dashboard by Ingress

-> **Note:**
->
-> It is recommended to expose the TiDB Dashboard service using Ingress in critical production environments.
+In critical production environments, it is recommended to expose the TiDB Dashboard service using Ingress.

->
-> Because the built-in TiDB Dashboard uses the same port as PD APIs do, if you expose TiDB Dashboard in other methods, note that the interfaces related to PD APIs should not be exposed.
+Because the built-in TiDB Dashboard uses the same port as PD APIs do, if you expose TiDB Dashboard in other methods, note that the interfaces related to PD APIs should not be exposed.

 ### Prerequisites